Reviewed Date: 09/05/2023

 The typical response from many water utility managers is, “We are not in the fire protection business.”
 They may not, or do not, recognize that 40 percent of a community’s Insurance Service Organization (ISO) rating, which is used to set local property insurance rates, is based on the water utility system.
 Many water utility boards of directors are unaware what affect they can have on a community by providing good fire protection.
 The ISO rating for a community is based half on the fire department and almost half on the water service.
-If a water manager is doing the right things, he also must be concerned with fire protection.
-The water utility is not in the full-time fire protection business, but it is responsible for supply adequate fire flows to protect the properties that are at risk in the community.
+If a water manager is acting in the best interest of a community, he also must be concerned with fire protection.
+The water utility is not in the full-time fire protection business, but it is responsible for the supply of adequate fire flows to protect the properties that are at risk in the community.
 Fire departments must establish good working relationships with the water/utility system(s) that serve their fire protection area(s).

 3. The water utility district is not materially linked to local planning.

 A water utility district operating within a city, or the city’s urban growth area, is not required to comply with the city’s growth plans or the city’s subdivision regulations.
 A city cannot enforce its subdivision regulations within its urban growth area without permission from the county.
-Cities in Oregon and Washington, states with growth regulations similar to those in Tennessee, are authorized to require that utilities comply with local government planning regulations.
-Tennessee law does not require that utilities comply with a city’s local planning regulations or the 20-year growth plan required by Public Chapter 1101.
+Cities in Oregon and Washington (states with growth regulations similar to those in Tennessee) are authorized to require that utilities comply with local government planning regulations.
+Tennessee law does not require that utilities comply with a city’s local planning regulations, nor the 20-year growth plan required by Public Chapter 1101.